If you’re a reader of the Artic Flex Blog, you are well aware of the role omega-3 fatty acids have in your joints’ health.

 So, let’s get to it.
 Today we’re going to focus on the brain.

 A Quick Overview of Omega-3 Fatty Acids

 Many studies show the importance of this essential nutrient for healthy brain function.
 Although the human body makes most of the fats it needs from raw materials and other fats, the body is unable to produce omega-3 fatty acids.
 You can only get these essential fats from the foods you eat or the supplements you take.

 According to the Nutrition Source by the Harvard School of Public Health, there are three different omega-3s found in the foods we eat:

-- Docosahexaenoic acid (DHA) – mainly found in fish
+- Docosahexaenoic acid (DHA) – is mainly found in fish

-- Eicosapentaenoic acid (EPA) – mainly found in fish
+- Eicosapentaenoic acid (EPA) – is mainly found in fish

 Ever wonder about omega-6 fatty acids?
 We did too, so we researched the topic and wrote an article about it just for you.
 Check it out here.

 DHA is the most abundant fatty acid found in your brain, and it’s located mainly in your cells’ membranes.
 Along with building the structure of the brain, DHA is involved in the generation of neurons as well as neurotransmission.

 DHA levels change depending on the amount and type of fatty acids in your diet, and these levels decrease as you age making it even more critical that you eat foods that are rich in omega-3 fatty acids.